- What Causes Stillbirth?

 3. Complications Related to Placenta or Umbilical Cord

-When your baby is in your womb, his basic life support system is placenta and the umbilical cord.
+When your baby is in your womb, his basic life support system is the placenta and the umbilical cord.
 However, sometimes one or both of these organs may not function properly and not provide nutrients to your growing foetus, and this may cause stillbirth.

-A woman should prepare herself for a pregnancy both physically as well as mentally.
+A woman should prepare herself for pregnancy both physically as well as mentally.
 It is important that you recover completely from your previous delivery as you lose your pregnancy weight and must be taking your antenatal vitamins.
 So, to get ready for pregnancy again, you must have an optimum weight.
-Also, if you are planning for pregnancy after stillbirth and had a C-section, then you may have to wait a bit longer until your body heals completely.
+Also, if you are planning a pregnancy after a stillbirth and had a C-section, then you may have to wait a bit longer until your body heals completely.
 As far as preparing emotionally for the pregnancy, it is important that you are through with the grief and sorrow of losing your baby before you plan to have another one.